 […]

-(xii) international registrations which have not been renewed.
+(xii) international registrations which have not been renewed;

+(xiii) recordings of the appointment of the holder’s representative communicated under Rule 3(2)(b) and cancellations at the request of the holder or the holder’s representative under Rule 3(6)(a).

 […]

-(3) The Gazette shall be published on the website of the World Intellectual Property Organization.
+(3) The International Bureau shall effect the publications under paragraphs (1) and (2) on the website of the World Intellectual Property Organization.

 AMENDMENTS TO THE ADMINISTRATIVE INSTRUCTIONS FOR THE APPLICATION OF THE MADRID AGREEMENT CONCERNING THE INTERNATIONAL REGISTRATION OF MARKS AND THE PROTOCOL RELATING THERETO